Genocide is understood by most to be the gravest crime against humanity.

 The convention also imposes a general duty on states that are signatories to "prevent and to punish" genocide.

-Since its adoption, the UN treaty has come under fire from different sides, mostly by people frustrated with the difficulty of applying it to specific cases.
+Since its adoption, the UN treaty has come under criticism from different sides, mostly by people frustrated with the difficulty of applying it to specific cases.
+Some have argued that the definition is too narrow; others that it is devalued by overuse.

-Some analysts contend that the definition is so narrow that none of the mass killings perpetrated since the treaty's adoption would fall under it.
+Some analysts say the definition of genocide is so narrow that none of the mass killings perpetrated since the treaty's adoption would fall under it.

 The objections most frequently raised against the treaty include: